-No doubt his confided message was quietly deposited into my ear because he knew calling people derogatory names was not nice.
+No doubt his confided message was quietly deposited into my ear because he knew that calling people derogatory names was not nice.

 I explained, “No, Nicholas, they are not stupid.
 They must be very smart to have built those robots and rockets and computers.
 But just because they are smart, doesn’t mean they are always right.
 They just don’t believe the Bible.
-And we should be very careful how we use the word ‘stupid.’”
+And we should be very careful about how we use the word ‘stupid.’”

 Although I was somewhat embarrassed at my child’s innocent, but bold judgment upon NASA’s finest, I must confess that I was pleased with one aspect of it.
 He had drawn a logical conclusion, based on our teaching, that those who disbelieve God’s word are wrong.

 Our space program has produced amazing benefits.
 We cannot count the ways the quality of our everyday lives have been improved through the technology developed by men and women in the aerospace industry.
 And, no doubt, the Mars explorer will increase our knowledge of the red planet.

 I am also well aware of the fact that many of the brilliant minds in the space program are devout believers in our Heavenly Father and his creative activity in the first week.

 But the fact remains that our government has spent billions and billions of dollars on an effort to expose the so-called “myth” of Genesis.
 They have put a man on the moon, and a robot on Mars.
 And like a message in a bottle, they’ve sent deep space probes with instructions on how to find our planet should it be discovered by an intelligent life form.

 Our brilliant scientists, with every tool and resource imaginable, are searching high and low for the ever-elusive “holy-grail” of evolutionary evidence that will allow them to once-and-for-all proclaim victory over the backward, uneducated, Bible-thumpers.
 But it will never happen.